erilill/TV-MVP/README.md

 library(TVMVP)
 ```

-For this example we will us simulated data, however most use cases for
+For this example we will use simulated data, however most use cases for
 this package will be using financial data.
 This can be accessed using
 one of the many API’s available in R and elsewhere.